 - Management of the business remains in place, but must operate the business with interests of the creditors in mind

-- Monthly reports to the court are required
+- Monthly reports to the court are required and quarterly fees must be paid to the court

 - The Bankruptcy Administrator for the district exercises oversight while the case is open